Diana Orgera (she/her)

 –Erich Fried

 I offer a free 30 minute initial consultation.
-You can email me at dianaorgera@gmail.com or call me at 416-710-7674.
+You can email me at dianaorgera@gmail.com to arrange a time.
 I look forward to meeting you.